Catalytic converter thefts reported at Austin-Bergstrom International Airport

 AUSTIN, Texas - Catalytic converter thefts have been reported at the Austin-Bergstrom International Airport (AUS).

-AUS said they received three reports of catalytic converter thefts within 24 hours at the airport parking lots.
+AUS said they received four reports of catalytic converter thefts within 24 hours at the airport parking lots.
 One call was received Monday night, and two others were received on Tuesday.

 The airport said the best way to determine if catalytic converter thefts are on the rise at AUS is to see how many police reports have been filed.
 However, AUS wasn't able to pull catalytic converter theft complaints from the AUS parking call logs or main airport call logs.